ethancrist/iomicro/README.md

 ```
 This tiny app will do all of the following:
 * Run an express app on port 3000
+* Use HTTPS with SSL certificate and key passed through
 * Log all requests and responses to the console and a log file asynchronously
 * Expose the URL *only* to users who pass an access key specified on startup
 * Render fast, dynamic pages using [dotJS](http://olado.github.io/doT)